 Permitting

-A full building permit may be required if the white box condition, as agreed upon between landlord and tenant, includes additional scope such as drop ceilings, lighting, relocation or expansion of HVAC, relocation or modification of sprinkler heads, installation of new exit signs per life safety code, drywall around exterior walls, demising walls throughout the space to create smaller offices, etc.
+A full building permit may be required if the white box condition, as agreed upon between landlord and tenant, includes additional scope such as:

-To learn more about the permitting process in Austin, Texas, read our article The Expert’s Guide to Getting a Permit for Your Office Build-Out in Austin, TX.
+To learn more about the permitting process in Austin, Texas, read our article How to Get a Building Permit for Your Office Construction in Austin, TX.

 Construction